KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

 8. **Network Layer**

    1. Introduction
-      * Router connects networks together.
-Its a computer.
+      * Router connects networks together, Its a computer.
       * Switch used to connect devices that belong to the same segment of the network.
    2. Getaway
       * Its the router interface that is connected on a network reachable from the host